nacheteam/Ensemble-Outlier-Analysis/doc/examples.rst

     .. figure:: figs/hics_statistics.png
       :alt: HICS Statistics

-6. Check if the anomalies obtained by the model are also obtained by pyod.
+6. Check if the anomalies obtained by the model are also obtained by PyOD.

     .. code-block:: python

-      # Check if pyod models get the same anomalies
+      # Check if PyOD models get the same anomalies
       print("Getting anomalies based on the voting system to check") cm, df = utils.checkAnomalies(dataset, outliers)
       print("Common ones: " + str(cm))